You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Pros of Blogger

-• Blogger is easy to get started with and has a simple, fairly bare-bones interface.
+- Blogger is easy to start with and has a simple, fairly bare-bones interface.

-• You can choose from a number of different free themes for your blog and you can change these at any time.
-You can also buy third-party Blogger themes and upload them, if you want to.
+- You can choose from a number of different free themes for your blog and change them at any time.
+You can also buy third-party Blogger themes and upload them if you want to.

-• There are some options for customizing your theme (e.g. changing the font size and column width).
+- Some options for customizing your theme (e.g., changing the font size and column width) exist.

 Cons of Blogger

-• There aren’t that many options for customizing your theme, though you can make a few tweaks to things like font size and column width.
+- There aren’t many options for customizing your theme, though you can tweak things like font size and column width.

 Blogger Add-Ons Available

-You can add a number of “gadgets” to your Blogger site, such as search options for your blog, a list of followers, and more.
+You can add several “gadgets” to your Blogger site, such as search options for your blog, a list of followers, and more.

 These work like widgets in WordPress, as you can position them in your sidebar or elsewhere on your blog.